cyberintel-labs/insightsnexus/README.md

-# OSINT Investigation Graph Analysis Tool
+# Insight Nexus - OSINT Investigation Graph Analysis Tool

 This local web application allows users to manipulate and connect nodes on their screen to streamline OSINT investigations and information gathering.